How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Analysis of a Single Channel

 The basic building-block for our analyses is the analysis of a single channel between two users, Alice and Bob.
 We first analyze the expected channel lifetime for a given channel capacity and distribution of transfers, and then find the optimal channel capacity.

-We checked two cases related to the transfer rates: in the symmetric case the transfer-rate from Alice to Bob equals the transfer-rate from Bob to Alice; in the asymmetric case the transfer-rates are different. \if\asymmetric0 For brevity, this paper presents only the results for the symmetric case; the results for the asymmetric case are qualitatively similar. \fi
+We checked two cases related to the transfer rates: in the symmetric case the transfer-rate from Alice to Bob equals the transfer-rate from Bob to Alice; in the asymmetric case the transfer-rates are different. \if\asymmetric0 For brevity, this paper presents only the results for the symmetric case; we found the results for the asymmetric case to be qualitatively similar.
+Thus from now on we assume the channels are symmetric. \fi

 \if\asymmetric1